nhubbard/konf/README.md

 check(port == 9090)
 ```

-Export a read-only property from value in config:
+To export a read-only property value from the configuration, use the `property` delegate with a `val` statement:

 ```kotlin
 val port by config.property(Server.tcpPort)